 Always a phone call away, our pharmacists and nurses are available 24/7/365 to answer questions and provide support that compliments the care patients receive from their prescribing physicians.
 Mischelle Smoot, RPh, Senior Director of Pharmacy Services, describes one key differentiator in our approach, “The nature of our business allows us to give patients more time.
 We’re in a setting that empowers us to go the extra mile to support patients.”
 Because patients are not limited by time constraints, they are able to have multiple scheduled and unscheduled conversations with clinicians to discuss their therapy or questions they might have forgotten or were too uncomfortable to ask during face-to-face appointments with their prescriber.

 Most importantly, our pharmacists and nurses are always available to offer clinical support for patients experiencing side effects from their medication.
 Patsy Garza, RN, Director of Nursing Services at our Texas pharmacy, shares, “When patients call, they’re often extremely apologetic that they’ve called at night or on the weekend.
 I tell them not to apologize; that’s what we’re here for—we’re glad you’ve called.”
 Many times, our clinicians can provide guidance that can help patients through a challenging medical episode and prevent a trip to the emergency room.
-According to Springfield, “The whole goal of what we do is help patients manage their healthcare in the community setting and in their own home and hopefully avoid the hospital.
-Anything we can help them do to stay safe in their home environment is really important.”
+According to Cobb, “Helping our patients stay safe is really important to us.
+We want to guide patients on how they can manage their healthcare in the community setting as well as in their own home so that they can avoid unnecessary hospital visits.”

 The support specialty pharmacy clinicians provide doesn’t happen in isolation.
 Our clinicians work closely with patients’ physicians and healthcare teams to manage care.
 They can quickly inform patients’ physicians about challenges or adverse events that impact the patient so that physicians can make any necessary adjustments to the care plan.
 This integrated clinical approach ensures patients get the care they need so that they can focus on their health.